Butterflies of Mysore Area

 Such congregations are recorded in the study area either prior to actual migration or while resting on the way.
 We have come across first massive congregation on 8th & 9th April, 2000 at Bhogeshwara, Balle range of Nagarhole National Park along the shores of Kabini reservoir on bamboo groves and Heliotropium indicum.

-We chanced upon a swam of migratory butterflies flying from east to west, for six days from 30/10/199 to 04/11/1999 in Mysore City.
+We chanced upon a swam of migratory butterflies flying from east to west, for six days from 30/10/1999 to 04/11/1999 in Mysore City.
 Again, found them moving from west to east during 04/04/2000 - 07/04/2000, all on sunny days.
 They were flying within the height of 15 m from ground level, would exceed this height limit when they occasionally came across multistoried buildings, in which case they preferred flying over high rise buildings or trees to going around them.
 There on regular migration and congregation documented every year.
 These were recorded residing in Brahmagiri range forests of Kodagu (Coorg) during post monsoon till next season’s good pre-monsoon showers.
 They start eastwardly migration after first few good rains in western ghat region.
 They arrive in massive numbers at the end of the monsoon and settle here.
 They can be studied in Kodagu (Coorg) from Perambadi to Makutta in Kodagu during their stay.

 Migratory butterflies have been followed for a short distance on many occasions to confirm the direction of arrival and departure; And, ascertained the arrival, roosting and departure of swarms of butterflies during April-May and October-November.
 Though information pertaining to migration has been recorded in Peninsular India (Williams 1938, Wynter-Blyth 1957, Larsen 1978) specifically Mysore region is not spelt.
 Totally 12 Species have been recorded during migration out of which only four species, Blue Tiger Tirumala limniace, Dark Blue Tiger Tirumala septentrionis, Indian Common Crow Euploea core and Double Branded Crow Euploea sylvester constitutes major share.
-In southern India 46 species have been considered migrants and 60 species

 Karanji Nature Park (Butterfly Park area), Lingambudhi, Kukkarahalli, Malleswara gudda, valleys and foothill of Chamundi hill including Lalith Mahal surrounding vegetation are most favoured locations for congregation observed in all the seasons since November 1999.

 Dispersal of Common Emigrants (Catopsilia Pomona) on population explosion (over population) has also been observed in the study area.
 Here the movement is haphazard, and the newly emerged fly in different directions and get settled in resourceful habitat that takes care of their future needs.
-Dispersal is also observed in - Pea Blue (Lampides boeticus) but in less numbers and still less - Lime butterfly(Papilio demoleus).
+Dispersal is also observed in - Pea Blue (Lampides boeticus) but in less numbers and still less in- Lime butterfly(Papilio demoleus).

 For more information on migratory Indian butterflies, refer: